-Thank you for the opportunity to present my views before the Committee I sincerely appreciate this Committee's invaluable work.
+Thank you for the opportunity to present my views before the Committee.

-Committee.
 I sincerely appreciate this Committee's invaluable work to promote conservation on our Nation's private lands and help America's farmers to meet the growing domestic and international demand for food, feed, fiber, and fuel in an increasingly sustainable manner.